0xPolygon/polygon-docs/docs/cdk/how-to/deploy-t1-prover-devnet.md

-This document provides a [docker-compose file](https://github.com/0xPolygonZero/eth-pos-devnet-provable/blob/959da56673c25c2094b1a23bc9e1fa9ae9a9db6e/docker-compose.yml) for running a fully-functional, local development network (devnet) for Ethereum with proof-of-stake enabled.
+This document shows you how to deploy a [docker-compose file](https://github.com/0xPolygonZero/eth-pos-devnet-provable/blob/959da56673c25c2094b1a23bc9e1fa9ae9a9db6e/docker-compose.yml) for running a fully-functional, local development network (devnet) for Ethereum with proof-of-stake enabled.

 The configuration uses [Prysm](https://github.com/prysmaticlabs/prysm) as a consensus client, with either [geth](https://github.com/ethereum/go-ethereum) or [erigon](https://github.com/ledgerwatch/erigon) as an execution client.